Mechanical television: Early research

 In 1885, Henry Sutton in Ballarat, Australia designed what he called a telephane for transmission of images via telegraph wires, based on the Nipkow spinning disk system, selenium photocell, Nicol prisms and Kerr effect cell.
 Sutton's design was published internationally in 1890.
 An account of its use to transmit and preserve a still image was published in the Evening Star in Washington in 1896.

+Constantin Perskyi had coined the word television in a paper read to the International Electricity Congress at the International World Fair in Paris on August 24, 1900.
+Perskyi's paper reviewed the existing electromechanical technologies, mentioning the work of Nipkow and others.